Fort Lauderdale airport under water as south Florida is hit with historic flooding

 The National Weather Service (NWS) in Miami declared a flash flood emergency around 8pm on Wednesday for Fort Lauderdale, along with the areas around Hollywood and Dania Beach.
 A short time later, forecasters issued a tornado warning for nearby Davie, Plantation and Lauderhill.

 Authorities urged people to stay off the roads after scenes of people driving - and swimming - through murky floodwaters.
+There have been no immediate reports of injuries or deaths.

+On Broward Boulevard, a man was seen swimming to the curb on the flooded street at rush hour as cars rolled by.

 “The ground was already saturated so there is extensive flooding all over our city and throughout South Florida.
 Many roadways are impassable.
 Lots of vehicles got stuck and left abandoned in the middle of our roadways,” Mayor Josh Levy, in the city of Hollywood, told CNN.